cnc45333/cs1302-ce27-1/README.md

    ```

 1. **NEXT GROUP MEMBER:** On Nike, write out the basic skeleton code for a driver class
-   in `BubbleSort.java` (we'll write the algorithm in there later), ensuring that the
+   in `BubbleSort.java` (you don't need to implement it now; we'll write the algorithm
-   package statement is correct and the file compiles and runs using Maven.
-Then, stage
+   in there later), ensuring that the  package statement is correct and the file compiles
-   and commit the change to your local repository.
+   and runs using Maven.
+Then, stage and commit the change to your local repository.

    Everyone should notice that although you comitted this to your local copy of the
    repository, the change is not automatically refelected in the other local copies